-Psychology is the science of human behaviour and experience; Psychologists use scientific methods to try to explain our own and others’ behaviour.
-Thi…
+Psychology is the science of human behaviour and experience; Psychologists use scientific methods to try to understand and explain our own and others’…

 Full course details

 Sociology is the systematic and scientific study of society and its constituent parts (including the family, the education system, the workplace, mass media and its various religious, political and legal institutions).
 It focuses on how society operates and how individuals and groups act and interact within it.

 Standard entry requirements, plus grade 5 in GCSE English Language and 4 in GCSE Maths.